These edible candy eyeballs made from royal icing are an easy way to add monster faces on cupcakes, cookies, and frosted treats.

 All of your eyes will need to dry a full 24 hours before they pop right off your parchment paper.
 Then you can just stash them in a zip-loc bag until you need them.

-About the Author: Ashleigh is the creative mom of three and blogger from Bee in Our Bonnet.
+ABOUT THE AUTHOR: Ashleigh is the creative mom of three and cookie EXPERT from Bee in Our Bonnet.
 Ashleigh spent a few years blogging on Somewhat Simple as our Baking Contributor.

 This post originally published on Somewhat Simple in September 2011